sbooth/CSQLite/README.md

 ## Customization

-The build configuration may be customized using package traits.
+For Swift 6.1 and later the build configuration may be customized using package traits.
 The tables below summarize the supported and **default** traits.

 | Package Trait | SQLite Compile-Time Option | Notes |
 | --- | --- | --- |